ZheC/Realtime_Multi-Person_Pose_Estimation/README.md

 ### C++ (realtime version, for demo purpose)
 - Use our modified caffe: [caffe_rtpose](https://github.com/CMU-Perceptual-Computing-Lab/caffe_demo/).
 Follow the instruction on that repo.
-- In May 2017, we released a updated library [openPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose)
+- In May 2017, we released an updated library [openPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose)
 - Three input options: images, video, webcam

 ### Matlab (slower, for COCO evaluation)